 The interactive landscapes is 28 MB in size, this might take some time to automatically download if you're using a slow internet connection.

 Click on icons appearing in the landscape for access to photographs, further information and other panoramas in this experimental area.

 To date, SCRIME has been used primarily as a resource for postgraduate students within collaborative projects, where it provides a known history of management and rotation treatment.
 With regard to the original objectives, these have not yet been thoroughly addressed.
 Now that 12 years have lapsed and the rotations have completed their cycles collectively, it is expected that the original three objectives can be fully addressed.
 Scientific publications arising from this trial are listed below.

 Figure 1.
 Field lay out and site design of SCRIME, Longerenong, Victoria.
-Example is for crops sown in 2010.
-For the field layout, values in square boxes are plot number and prefix values to crops are the rotation number.
+This example is for the crops sown in 2010.
+The field layout has two bays comprising of a total of 36 plots per rep.

 The SCRIME site was established in 1998, so at the end 2009 each three year rotation will have completed four cycles and each six year rotation will have been through two cycles.

 A total of 108 plots are sown each year with three replicates of each phase of each rotation (see figure below).
 Each plot is 14 metres by 30 metres in size.

 |Plot No.||Bay 1||Plot No.||Bay 2||Plot No.||Bay 3||Plot No.||Bay 4||Plot No.||Bay 5||Plot No.||Bay 6|